-The webcast for the Buckeye Regional will be available on the Blue Alliance, along with several other community run sites for aggregating webcasts for all official FRC Events.
-We recommend using the blue alliance, as they are typically the most reliable.
+The webcast for the Miami Valley Regional will be available on The Blue Alliance, along with several other community run sites for aggregating webcasts for all official FRC Events.
+We recommend using The Blue Alliance, as they are typically the most reliable.

 Below is a direct link to GameDay, which is the name of The Blue Alliance’s webcast portal.
-To watch the Buckeye Regional, hover over the webcasts link in the top left and drag “” into one of the viewing panes below.
+To watch the Miami Valley Regional, hover over the webcasts link in the top left and drag “Miami Valley Regional” into one of the viewing panes below.

 From March 14th-16th, the Warlocks competed in the Finger Lakes Regional at the Rochester Institute of Technology.
 At the Finger Lakes Regional, the Warlocks had some tough matches but ended up being 12th out of 48 teams.
 We then were selected by 3157 (Alliance Captain of the #4 Alliance) and we graciously accepted.
 After going to a tiebreaker in the quarterfinal matches, we moved on to the semifinals against the #1 ranked alliance.
 After 2 hard matches, our alliance was sadly defeated.